Panel Haus · Construction Systems

 What is SIP technology?

 Structural Insulated Panels are high-performance building panels used for walls, roofs, and floors.
-Each panel consists of an insulating foam core — typically expanded polystyrene (EPS) — sandwiched between two structural facings of oriented strand board (OSB).
-The result is a building component that delivers structural strength, external sheathing, and thermal insulation in a single system.
+Each panel consists of an insulating foam core — GPS (Graphite Polystyrene / Neopor) — sandwiched between two structural facings of oriented strand board (OSB).
+The result is a building component that delivers structural strength, external bracing, and thermal insulation in a single system.

 The structural characteristics of a SIP are similar to those of a steel I-beam: the OSB facers act as the flanges, while the rigid foam core provides the web.[7]
 Because panels are manufactured in controlled factory environments, buildings assembled with SIP achieve greater dimensional consistency and airtightness than site-built frames.